ronald-langrin/Used-car-prediction/README.md

 Like Kilometers_Driven, the distribution of Power is also highly skewed, we can use log transformation on this column to see if that helps normalize the distribution.
 And add the transformed variable into the dataset.
 You can name the variable as 'power_log'.

-Univariate analysis - Categorical Data
+# Univariate analysis - Categorical Data

-Observations and Insights
+## Observations and Insights:

 Most of the owners within this dat aset are first-time owners.
 Most cars are manual transmission cars.
 Diesel and Pertol is the predominant fuel type.
 Most care in the data set are "newer" cars (2011 - 2015)

-Bivariate Analysis
+# Bivariate Analysis

-Observations and Insights from all plots:
+## Observations and Insights from all plots:

 Positive relationships:
 •	price_log and year
 •	power and engine